tamentis.com

 I sold my homebrewing equipment when I moved out of the US a decade ago,

 and stopped thinking about it.
-However, my apple trees were very productve
+However, my apple trees were very productive

-was contemplating different ways to use them, I remembered about the magic
+contemplating different ways to use them.
+That's when I remembered the fizz wizards: yeast.

-of yeast.
-And this is how I resumed my fermentation journey.
+And this is how I jumped back on the fermentation bandwagon.

 I bought most of my equipment from Brouwland